-Sonoma County builders (including Dave Leff of Leff Construction Design Build), launch a training program to give high school students not planning on college a hands-on chance to discover whether a well-paying career in the trades is a better option.
-The effort, called North Bay Construction Corps, is a partnership between North Coast Builders Exchange, CTE Foundation of Sonoma County and the Sonoma County Office of Education.
-It launched in January with distribution of applications and interviews of students, and the first class was held on Feb.
-6 with 20 seniors from Cloverdale, Rohnert Park, Sebastopol, Petaluma and Santa Rosa.
-Courses are held Monday evenings for two hours, with a four-hour Saturday session once a month.[Students] will graduate with California Division of Occupational Safety and Health certifications in forklift, scissor-lift, ladder and scaffolding safety; lead and asbestos awareness and personal protective equipment.
-They’ll also be certified in first aid and CPR.
-Organizers said the goal is to have program graduates be ready for an employer to train in job skills, rather than starting with basics covered by the certification courses.
+Sonoma County builders (including Dave Leff of Leff Construction Design Build), have launched a training program to give high school students not planning on college a hands-on opportunity to discover whether a well-paying career in the trades is a better option.
+The effort, called North Bay Construction Corps, is a partnership between the North Coast Builders Exchange, CTE Foundation of Sonoma County, and the Sonoma County Office of Education.
+It launched in January with distribution of applications and interviews of students, and the first class was held on February 6 with 20 high-school seniors from Cloverdale, Rohnert Park, Sebastopol, Petaluma, and Santa Rosa.
+Courses are held on Monday evenings for two hours, with a four-hour Saturday session once a month.